Project BAMBI

 The United States missile defense program (and Project BAMBI) found new life in 1983 with the announcement of the Strategic Defense Initiative (SDI) by President Ronald Reagan during his “Star Wars” speech.
 The SDI office was limited by the ABM Treaty and the 1974 protocol to a single, central, missile defense site with only 100 interceptors and were prevented from deploying space based missile defense systems.
-To get around these restrictions, the SDI considered several options like a patrol of manned space fighters and a resurrection of project BAMBI.
+To get around these restrictions, the SDI considered several options like a patrol of crewed space fighters and a resurrection of project BAMBI.
 This new iteration of BAMBI (dubbed Smart Rocks was proposed by the military advisor to Ronald Reagan, Daniel Graham, and would utilize battle stations low in earth's orbit and air to air missiles.
 Similar to the SBIs of the BAMBI project, these battle stations would also detect ICBMs by their infrared plume and intercept the ICBMs via collision.
 Other options of the time were the X-ray lasers of Project Excalibur.
 Although the Smart Rocks system was initially ignored, after the failed tests of Project Excalibur in 1986, the United States Secretary of Defense, Caspar Weinberger, requested an updated version of Smart Rocks.

 The new ballistic missile defense Brilliant Pebbles would eventually become the chief weapons system of the Strategic Defense System (SDS).
 With the passing of the missile defense act of 1991 and the collapse of the Soviet Union at the end of that same year, it became apparent that SDI would not be able to demonstrate the effectiveness of the Brilliant Pebbles technology because the need for the SDS in general had passed.
 SDI became the Ballistic Missile Defense Organization (BMDO) in an attempt to salvage their usefulness, but President Bill Clinton cancelled the project in 1993 only for it to be revived by President Bush in 2002 under the new name, the Missile Defense Agency (MDA).
 The MDA was later reorganized into the Ballistic Missile Defense System (BMDS) and President Bush withdrew the United States from the ABM treaty, but despite this, space-based missile defense programs have yet to be employed by any successive administration.